thomasjbarrett82/RecipesMarkdown/Twice Smoked Glazed Spiral Ham.md

 - 8 lb. spiral ham

 - 1 cup chicken stock

--   **GLAZE**:
+### GLAZE

     - 1 cup brown sugar

     - ¼ cup honey

     - 1 tbsp.
 Dijon mustard

     - 1 tbsp.
 Worcestershire sauce

     - 1 tsp. cinnamon

     - 1 tsp. ginger

     - 1 tbsp.
 BBQ rub mix

-**PREP**
+## PREP

 - Prepare smoker for 225 F

-**DIRECTIONS**
+## DIRECTIONS

 - Smoke ham, cut side down on grill grates, for 1.5-2 hours

 - Transfer ham to large cast iron skillet

 - Pour stock over ham and cover tightly with aluminum foil

 - Continue cooking at 300 F for 2 more hours

     - Transfer to oven if not possible in the smoker

 - Mix glaze ingredients in small pot over low heat

 - Stir constantly until it almost comes to a boil

 - Uncover the ham and set it on its side to “fan” the spirals

 - Brush the glaze liberally over the ham

 - Place under a broiler for 2-3 minutes until glaze starts to caramelize

 - Serve with drippings on the side